Ginger & Acne: What’s the Connection?

 The ginger soap requires you to make ice cubes out of about 130 grams of ginger beer.
 Add it to about the same amount of water with a similar amount of lye.
 Heat this to up to a 100 degrees and add 30 grams of shea butter and aloe vera butter, about 160 grams of sunflower oil, twice as much coconut oil, a tablespoon of minced carrot and a tablespoon of fresh chamomile.
 Extract the juice and mix everything together.
 Let it all harden over the course of a day and use it as soap whenever you shower.
 Enjoy the effects!

 While your acne may be caused by hormones or an unsuitable lifestyle, ginger can be of help – but don’t ingest more than four grams of it per day.
 Remember, the more raw the ginger is, the better.
-Don’t use it if you have high blood pressure, thin blood, diabetes or gall stones, as well as if you are pregnant or taking any medicine that reduces inflammation.
+Don’t use it if you have high blood pressure, thin blood, diabetes or gallstones, as well as if you are pregnant7 or taking any medicine that reduces inflammation.
 Avoid aspirin around the time that you take in ginger.
 If you are weary of ingesting it, you can also apply it topically as oil or as balm.
 Whatever your choice of action is, enjoy the amazing effects of Mother Nature’s root on your skin blemishes!

 To be your most trusted ally in your pursuit of clear, healthy skin.